TnS-hun/KOkobo/README.md

 Yes, the location is a bit awkward but external plugins cannot freely position their menu items currently.

 ## How can I uninstall the KOkobo plugin from KOReader?
+1. connect your e-reader to your computer with USB
-- delete the `kokobo.koplugin` directory from the `plugins` directory
+2. delete the `kokobo.koplugin` directory from KOReader's `plugins` directory on your e-reader.
+In case of Kobo e-readers it will be at `.adds/koreader/plugins/kokobo.koplugin`.
-- restart KOReader
-- delete the `kokobo.sqlite` file from the `cache` directory
+3. delete the `kokobo.sqlite` file from KOReader's `cache` directory on your e-reader.
+In case of Kobo e-readers it will be at `.adds/koreader/cache/kokobo.sqlite`.
+4. disconnect the USB cable
+5. restart KOReader